HTTP-RPC/Kilo/README.md

 * `baseURL` - an instance of `java.net.URL` representing the base URL of the service
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that will be used to execute service requests

-The base URL represents the fully-qualified name of the service.
+The base URL represents the fully qualified name of the service.
 Method names are appended to this URL during execution.

 The executor service is used to schedule remote method requests.
 Internally, requests are implemented as a `Callable` that is submitted to the service.
 See the `ExecutorService` Javadoc for more information.